 Countries where ADR applies

-Documentation required to carry Dangerous Goods
+Documentation required to carry dangerous goods

 When transporting dangerous goods internationally under ADR, you must ensure that your loads are always accompanied by a transport document.
 This sets out detailed information on the load being carried, including full classification of any substances carried and how to package them.
-You must present the required information in a specific order and follow certain rules on language.
+You must present the required information in a certain order and follow certain rules on language.

-In addition to documents required under other regulations, under ADR you must ensure that the following documents are carried on the transport unit:
+In addition to documents required under other regulations, under ADR you must ensure that the following documents are carried on the transport unit;

-- Transport documents containing prescribed information for each dangerous substance, material or article being carried
+- Transport documents containing prescribed information for each dangerous substance, material, or article being carried

 - Emergency instructions in writing